Literature / The Pact

 - Childhood Friend Romance: Deconstructed.
-Chris and Emily have known each other so long that Emily can't help but feel like she's making out with her brother, and she is ultimately forced to admit that she simply doesn't see him in a romantic way, but she also loves him enough that she can't bring herself to break his heart by leaving him.
+Chris and Emily have known each other so long that Emily can't help but feel like she's making out with her brother; she's really only dating him to fulfill everyone else's expectations, and is ultimately forced to admit that she simply doesn't see him in a romantic way, but she also loves him enough that she can't bring herself to break his heart by leaving him.

 - Coming and Going: Chris and Emily have sex one last time before Emily's death.

 - Downer Ending: Chris is ultimately acquitted, but he's developed what appears to be PTSD after his time in jail, he still has to live with losing the friend he grew up with, and the friendship between the Gold and Harte families is completely destroyed, with Melanie Gold in particular appearing to have lost a good deal of her sanity.